paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-237-crime-victims-rights.md

 (9) The right to be informed in a timely manner of any plea bargain or deferred prosecution agreement.

 (10) The right to be informed of the rights under this section and the services described in section 503(c) of the Victims’ Rights and Restitution Act of 1990 ([42 U.S.C.
-10607(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section10607/c&num=0&edition=prelim)) and provided contact information for the Office of the Victims’ Rights Ombudsman of the Department of Justice.
+10607(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section10607/c&num=0&edition=prelim)) 11 See References in Text note below. and provided contact information for the Office of the Victims’ Rights Ombudsman of the Department of Justice.

 **(b) Rights Afforded.—**